PHPCSStandards/PHPCSDevTools/README.md

 ### Documentation XSD Validation

-This project contains the XML Schema Definition (XSD) for validation purposes of the PHPCS documentation XML files.
-The XSD will make sure your documentation will be correctly displayed when using the `--generator` option with PHPCS.
+This project contains a XML Schema Definition (XSD) to allow for validation PHPCS documentation XML files.
+Following the XSD will make sure your documentation can be correctly displayed when using the PHPCS `--generator` option.

 In order to use it, you'll need to add the following line to the `documentation` tag of the sniff documentation file: